DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         This could hang the crashing process.
         Mitigation:
         Minimize the amount of data sent.
+        Todo: allow the specification of a max file-size to upload.
         Todo: use nonblocking read/writes, and bail if there is an issue.
+        Todo: increase the buffer size to mitigate this issue, as discussed [here](https://github.com/DataDog/libdatadog/pull/696#discussion_r1819070556).
       - If the pipe/socket is not available or is closed early, data could not be sent, or the crashtracker could hang.
         Mitigation:
         Data is sent to the receiver in priority order.